Drishti-T/e-commerce-backend/README.md

 - npm run start (Project runs in production mode i.e. the env file loaded will be of production mode)

 ## env files
  make sure to create 3 env files
 - .env
 - .env.development
 - .env.test

+## zod tyesafety
+we also need to create zod schemas for incoming request type checking
+- lib/zod/schemas